 What will FLC look like for me?

 Your first step is to apply for the program when registration begins in early June.
-Visit “Discover Your FLC”, and select which FLC makes the most sense for you and your program of study.
-Once you are accepted into the FLC program, we will then register you for your FLC group as well as the two to three core courses for your discipline (read these course listings under “Discover Your FLC”).
+Visit “Discover Your FLC”, and select which FLC makes the most sense for you based on your admissions category.
+Once you are accepted into the FLC program, we will then register you for your FLC group as well as two to three core courses (read these course listings under “Discover Your FLC”).
 You are registered for these core courses before they open-up to other first-year students.
 It is your responsibility to register for your remaining courses.
 It is also important to note that these core courses have been decided on in consultation with faculty administrators from the different disciplines involved.
 As a first-year student, this means you will be seeing twenty-five or so friendly faces several times a week, when you walk into your first-year lectures or in your smaller tutorials, and of course, when you meet in your FLC group every other week!